 2. The Sunscreen

 During my entire childhood, I remember putting on sunscreen twice.
-Mostly I just lathered up with baby oil, then tanning magnifier, and soaked my locks with Sun-In.
+Mostly I just slathered myself with baby oil, then tanning magnifier, and soaked my locks with Sun-In.
 I am sure some foil was involved too.

 These days, we arm ourselves with sun hats, SPF 554 sunscreen (reapply every hour!), and swim shirts with built-in sun protection.